tldr-pages/tldr/pages/common/tmux.md

 > one terminal, detach them (they keep running in the background) and reattach them to
 > a different terminal.
 > More information: <https://github.com/tmux/tmux>.
+>
+> By default, your tmux prefix is Ctrl-b.
+In the examples below, it'll mention {{prefix}}.
+> If you haven't changed your prefix, use Ctrl-b.
+If you have, use your prefix.

 - Start a new session: